bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Get copy log Uri
 Below code fetches list of copy log uri for the specified order.
 This will be allowed only when the order is in either data copy or completed status.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name and job name in the code.

   ```
   // Input the name of the resource group